OpenMendel/SnpArrays.jl/docs/src/man/snpdata.md

 # SnpData

-`SnpData` stores all SNP information besides genotypes.
+`SnpData` stores all SNP information in addition to genotypes.
 We initialize `SnpData` from Plink binary files.
 Note all three Plink files `.bed`, `.bim` and `.fam` need to be present.

 ```julia